Transformative Indigenous Procurement Strategy: dialogue with Indigenous partners

 Why

-The goal of this engagement is to:
+The goal of this engagement was to:

 - create awareness of the latest changes to Indigenous procurement